wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Upgrade Notice ==

-= vCita Contact Form Version 3.10.0 =
+= vCita Contact Form Version 4.0.0 =
- * Scheduling form customization per service + Compatibility with WordPress 4.3
+Completely new design with much widget options for your site